Asti: Wine

 The three neighbouring Provinces of Asti, Cuneo, and Alessandria incorporate the Langhe and Monferrato Hills region in the centre of Piedmont, limestone and sandstone deposits laid down by the retreating Adriatic some 5 million years ago, and are home to some of Italy's most known red wines, plus some white ones.

 Asti is the centre of production of the sparkling Asti (DOCG, often known as Asti Spumante).
 Asti is typically sweet and low in alcohol (often below 8%).
 It is made solely from the moscato bianco white muscat grape.
 Other wines include a premium version known as Moscato d'Asti (DOCG) and the red Barbera.

 The first products from the province of Asti to become known internationally are Martini and Rossi, Gancia, and Riccadonna, which made commercial wines like Asti Spumante; red wines such as Barbera d'Asti, Freisa d'Asti, Grignolino d'Asti, Bonarda, Grignolino and Ruché di Castagnole Monferrato are also becoming widespread worldwide.
 These wines and many others can be sampled during the week-long Douja d'Or wine exhibition, which is held at the same time as the Palio and Sagre.

 The first documentation on the variety Freisa d'Asti is from the beginning of the 16th century.

 Food

 Asti is also famous for its Asti's Festival of Festivals, held in September, a week before the Palio.
-During the festival, most of the towns in Asti's province meet in a great square called "Campo del Palio", where they offer typical food and wine for which they are known.
+During the festival, most of the towns in Asti province meet in a great square called "Campo del Palio", where they offer typical food and wine for which they are known.
 On the Sunday of the Sagre, all the towns involved stage a parade with floats depicting traditional farming with everyone in costume along Asti's roads to reach "Campo del Palio" square.

-Asti province becomes a gourmand's delight from October to December in the white truffle or "tartufo bianco" season.
-Although neighbouring Alba is better known for its October truffle fair, some of the best truffles are found around Asti's hills, and every weekend there is a local truffle festival.
+From October to December its white truffle or "tartufo bianco" season.
+Although neighbouring Alba is better known for its October truffle fair, truffles are also found around Asti's hills, and every weekend there is a local truffle festival.